Subscribe

 How to remove bee stingers from your dog

-If the stinger is embedded in your dog’s wound, don’t use tweezers to remove it, as you could release more of the venom into your dog’s skin.
+If a bee stinger is embedded in your dog’s wound, don’t use tweezers to remove it, as you could release more of the venom into your dog’s skin.
 Instead, scrape a credit card over your pup’s coat until it pops out, then flick the stinger away.

 Ant bites

 🔍 What to look for: Ant bites can cause small red bumps with a rounded raised center.
-Fire ants can pose bigger problems for your furry friend, causing bites to turn into pus-filled blisters that look a lot like pimples.
+Fire ants are the main type of ant that bite dogs.
+After a fire ant bites, they inject their stinger into the site (yep, they can do both).
+The venom from the stinger is actually what causes the intense burning and itching sensations.
+These small insects pose big problems for your furry friend, causing bites to turn into pus-filled blisters that look a lot like pimples.

 Fly bites

 🔍 What to look for: These annoying insects will often leave a flat, red splotch.
-Sometimes the bites will have an outline and other times the entire splotch will be a dark red.
+Sometimes fly bites will have an outline and other times the entire splotch will be a dark red.

 fly on ground